Star Trek: Deep Space Nine: Production

 The USS Defiant was the first full-fledged starship in the Star Trek franchise to have a CGI model used in regular production.
 It was first built and animated by VisionArt, which was responsible for the morphing of Odo.
-The CGI Defiant was featured heavily in the Season 4 episode "Starship Down", where it battled a CGI Jem'Hadar ship in a CGI gas giant's atmosphere.
+The CGI Defiant was featured heavily in the fourth-season episode "Starship Down", where it battled a CGI Jem'Hadar ship in a CGI gas giant's atmosphere.

-The series started using Foundation Imaging and Digital Muse in 1997 (Seasons 6 and 7) for its effects as part of the ongoing storyline of the Dominion occupation of the station.
-The station itself remained a physical model throughout the series' seven-year run except for the final scene of the series.
+The series started using Foundation Imaging and Digital Muse in 1997 (seasons 6 and 7) for its effects as part of the ongoing storyline of the Dominion occupation of the station.
+The station itself remained a physical model throughout the series' seven-year run, except for the final scene of the series.
 In October 2006, the physical model of the station was sold for $132,000 in an auction at Christie's auction house in New York City.

 The opening sequence was likewise modified in the fourth season, most notably by the introduction of CGI inserts of construction work being performed on the station's exterior by suited maintenance crews, and more docking and launching activity by ships, along with subtle colored wisps of nebulae added to the background starfield.
-Accordingly, the solo trumpet (preceded by a solo French horn) featured prominently in the main theme by Dennis McCarthy to accentuate the lonely isolation of the outpost was augmented by a chorus of brass as the station attained a more bustling atmosphere following the presence of the wormhole.
+Accordingly, the solo trumpet (preceded by a solo French horn) featured prominently in the main theme by Dennis McCarthy to accentuate the isolation of the outpost was augmented by a chorus of brass as the station attained a more bustling atmosphere following the presence of the wormhole.

-The digital effects were done in standard definition and thus the series cannot be re-released in HD format without re-doing the special effects.
+The digital effects were rendered in standard definition and while the series could be released in a high-definition format, the studio preferred recreating the visual effects, rather than upscaling them.

 Episodes

-Overall 176 episodes of Star Trek: Deep Space Nine would be produced with an average run-time of 43 minutes each.
+Overall, 176 episodes of Star Trek: Deep Space Nine were produced, with an average run time of 43 minutes each.
 Geek.com calculated 126 hours of total viewing time for the series.

-The show debuted in January 1993 with the double-episode "The Emissary", half-way through the 6th season of The Next Generation.
-This is the first time that two Star Trek franchise series aired concurrently, which would continue until DS9 ended in 1999, except for late 1994, when Next Generation ended and DS9 was alone on the air.
-But in the next year, Star Trek: Voyager aired on the then-new UPN network, so that once again two shows from the franchise aired.
+The show debuted in January 1993 with the double episode "Emissary", half-way through the sixth season of The Next Generation.
+This is the first time that two Star Trek franchise series aired concurrently, which continued until DS9 ended in 1999, except for late 1994, when Next Generation ended and DS9 was alone on the air.
+The next year, though, Star Trek: Voyager aired on the then-new United Paramount Network (UPN) so once again two shows from the franchise aired.

-The most acclaimed episodes of DS9 include these: "In the Pale Moonlight", in which Sisko wrestles with compromising his ethics to win the Dominion War; "The Visitor", in which an elderly Jake Sisko tries desperately to undo the loss of his father; and "Far Beyond the Stars", in which Sisko has a vision of himself as a writer coping with racism in 20th-century New York.
+The most acclaimed episodes of DS9 include: "In the Pale Moonlight", in which Sisko wrestles with compromising his ethics to win the Dominion War; "The Visitor", in which an elderly Jake Sisko tries desperately to undo the loss of his father; and "Far Beyond the Stars", in which Sisko has a vision of himself as a writer coping with racism in 20th-century New York.